DimaSheiko/apep-docs/docs/framework/conditions/player.md

 PLAYER:OutOfControl("feared || incapacitate")
 ```

-***
+---

 > ## lastcast

 -   This condition checks if the last cast performed by the player matches the specified spell.

 #### Parameters

 -   `SPELL`: The name or ID of the spell to compare with the last cast.

 #### Returns `BOOL`

 -   `true` if the last cast matches the specified spell, otherwise `false`.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "lastcast(Vendeta)"},